Atlantisphere/Quantum-Morphic-Fields/README.md

 For further information, collaboration opportunities, or any queries, please reach out via my ORCID links.

 ## Prerequisites
-Before setting up the project, ensure you have Anaconda or Miniconda installed to manage environments and dependencies.
-This project is developed using Python 3.9.
+Before setting up the project, ensure you need to have python 3 installed and use manage environments and dependencies.

+numpy
+matplotlib
+qiskit
+jupyterlab

 ## Setup